graphile/graphile.github.io/src/pages/graphile-build/hooks.md

 ### Namespaces

-Properties added to the `Build` object or set on the `Context.scope` should be namespaced so that they do not conflict; for example `graphile-build-pg` uses the `pg` namespace: `pgSql`, `pgIntrospection`, `isPgTableType`, etc
+Properties added to the `Build` object or set on the `Context.scope` should be namespaced so that they do not conflict; for example `postgraphile` uses the `pg` namespace: `pgSql`, `pgIntrospection`, `isPgTableType`, etc

 TODO: expand